Lolita (1997 film): Plot

-Three years later, Humbert receives a letter from Lo asking for money.
-Humbert visits Lo, who is now married and pregnant.
+Three years later, Humbert receives a letter from Lolita asking for money.
+Humbert visits Lolita, who is now married and pregnant.
 Her husband, Richard, knows nothing about her past.
-Humbert asks her to run away with him but she refuses, seemingly indicating that she has moved on from that part of her life and their romance.
+Humbert asks her to run away with him, but she refuses.
 He gives her a substantial amount of money.
-Lo also reveals to Humbert how Quilty actually tracked young girls and took them to Pavor Manor, his home in Parkington, to exploit them for child pornography.
+Lolita also reveals to Humbert how Quilty actually tracked young girls and took them to Pavor Manor, his home in Parkington, to exploit them for child pornography.
 Quilty kicked her out of his mansion after she did not want to participate in films with other men.
-Lo admits that she did not want to be with any man other than Quilty, stating "He was the only man I was ever really crazy about".
+Lolita admits that she did not want to be with any man other than Quilty, stating, "He was the only man I was ever really crazy about".

-After he visits Lo, Humbert tracks down Quilty, who is in a drug-induced stupor and murders him after chasing him around the mansion at gunpoint.
+After he visits Lolita, Humbert tracks down Quilty, who is in a drug-induced stupor, and murders him after chasing him around the mansion at gunpoint.
 After being chased by the police, Humbert is arrested and sent to prison for the murder.
 He dies in prison in November 1950 due to a coronary thrombosis, and Lolita dies the next month on Christmas Day from childbirth complications.